-The political internship scholarships and awards include the Diana Chudacoff Levin Award, Kam Kuwata Award for Political Involvement, and Coady Scholarship for Summer Interns.
+The political internship scholarships and awards include the Diana Chudacoff Levin Award, Kam Kuwata Award for Political Involvement, Coady Scholarship for Summer Interns, Dr. Larry Berg Award in Political Leadership, and Independent Spirit Award.
 All internship awards and scholarships will be applied to internships during the summer semester and the award amounts will vary by each award recipient.

 Internships provide exciting opportunities for students to gain direct hands-on experience in the worlds of politics, government and public service.
 Interns develop insight into the nature of political institutions and learn about important policy debates while building invaluable relationships with potential future employers.
 Internships are available with elected officials, political consultants, non-governmental organizations, state and local government agencies, environmental organizations, political parties and campaigns, interest groups, political media and more.